 DOMESTIC VIOLENCE ATTORNEY IN BROOKLYN

-Searching for domestic violence lawyers in Brooklyn?
+Searching for the best domestic violence lawyer in Brooklyn?
 Domestic violence is a very serious and complex type of crime that can leave lasting, detrimental marks on your record and your life.
 A domestic violence conviction on your record can make it difficult to get a job or rent an apartment.
 You could get an order of protection taken out against you by your partner.
 Worse, if you have children, you may be barred from visitation with them, or be forced to pay a court appointed supervisor who will watch your every move while you spend time with them.
 In many cases, you could find yourself facing jail time, fines, and restitution.

 EXPERIENCED DOMESTIC VIOLENCE DEFENSE ATTORNEY IN BROOKLYN